 Our Bat & Ball correspondent, Keith Alderman, has now retired.
-However he’s making good use of his Senior Railcard!
+However, when Thameslink allow him, he’s making good use of his Senior Railcard!

 Delay Repay Claims: total 1 January 2018 to 30 September 2018 inclusive = £90.69

 (Southeastern £33.00, Thameslink £19.60, South West Railway £12.40, Virgin £25.69)

 This month’s delays: total 44 minutes, Southeastern 31, Thameslink 13

 Saturday 6 October was “Southeastern Super Saturday” – an offer to travel anywhere on Southeastern as much as you want for £20.00.